osquery/osquery/docs/wiki/installation/cli-flags.md

 Use this only in emergency situations as size violations are dropped.
 It is extremely uncommon for this to occur, as the `--value_max` for each column would need to be drastically larger, or the offending table would have to implement several hundred columns.

+`--logger_tls_event_types="file_events|socket_events|..."`

+Event types to be captured.
+This flag is introduced for forwarding the events to tls logger, by-passing the schedule query layer.
+One need not to specify 'select *' for any event table if this flag is set to capture that type of event.
+This flag can also be set by configuration file.

 `--logger_min_status=0`

 The minimum level for status log recording.
 Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
 To disable all status messages use 3+.
 When using `--verbose` this value is ignored.